1897 All-Russia Census

 The original sources are in handwritten Cyrillic, although many of the names are clearly German in name and origin.
 The melting pot of the Jewish communities can be seen in the wide range of names with obvious Polish, Russian and Yiddish origins.
 There are many German sounding names, many with their roots in German-administered Courland, which shared an immediate border with Vitebsk Gubernia.
 Spelling varies enormously, and it is good practice to try to say the name out loud, remembering that J is often pronounced as Y, and that G and H are interchangeable.

 Because the database includes information about where families originated, there are a wide range of geographic references.
 Where possible we have endeavoured to follow the JewishGen standard format of using the modern name of the shtetl or town, although it has not been possible to ensure that all place references reflect the most up-to-date names.
 Especially in the case of smaller places, errors may have crept in and historic names may been retained inadvertently.
-Researchers can investigate place name information further by using JewishGen's ShtetlSeeker, which provides a range of names, including the modern one, plus an online generated map.
+Researchers can investigate place name information further by using the JewishGen Gazetteer, which provides a range of names, including the modern one, plus an online generated map.

 Obtaining Further Information

-For details about the 1897 Census, see:
+For more details about the 1897 “All-Russia Census”, see:

 Acknowledgments

-We are indebted to the unceasing work of Arlene Beare, who has been the driving force behind the extraction and databasing of this remarkable source.
-The JewishGen Latvia SIG has offered continuing support over all phases.
-In addition, thanks are due to Abraham Lenhoff, David Zeidman, Stanislav Gorbulev, Warren Blatt, and the late Michael Whippman, all of whom worked on phase I of the Project.
-Janice Sellers contributed her HTML skills to the Riga update.
-A special thanks to our webmaster Michael Tobias, who has worked under great pressure to create the final version of the on-line searchable database and completely revamped its layout and display features thereby not only enhancing its readability but also ensuring that the format most closely parallels the actual documents from which the information was extracted.
-Finally, we are grateful to JewishGen, which provides the infrastructure to make the JewishGen Latvia Database available worldwide, and we urge your generous support for its work.
+In addition, thanks are due to Abraham Lenhoff, David Zeidman, Stanislav Gorbulev, Warren Blatt, and the late Michael Whippman, all of whom worked on Phase I of the Project.
+Janice Sellers contributed her HTML skills to the Rīga update.
+A special thanks to our webmaster Michael Tobias, who has worked under great pressure to create the on-line searchable database and completely revamped its layout and display features, thereby not only enhancing its readability but also ensuring that the format most closely parallels the actual documents from which the information was extracted.

-Copyright ©2002, 2005 Arlene Beare, Constance Whippman, and JewishGen Latvia SIG.
+Copyright ©2002, 2005, 2012, 2015 by Arlene Beare, Constance Whippman, and the JewishGen Latvia SIG.

-Search the JewishGen Latvia Database
+JewishGen Latvia Database

-JewishGen Databases
+JewishGen Databases JewishGen Home Page